This is the multi-page printable view of this section. Click here to print.

 Delete Ingress

-2. Service Home page, click Ingress under the Service and Ingress menu.
-Navigate to the Ingress List page.
+2. On the Service Home page, click Ingress under the Service and Ingress menu.
+2. Navigate to the Ingress List page.

-6. Alert confirmation window appears, click the Confirm button.
+6. When the notification confirmation dialog appears, click the Confirm button.

 Caution

-On the Ingress list page, after selecting the item you want to delete, you can delete the selected Ingress by clicking Delete.
+On the Ingress list page, after selecting the item you want to delete, click Delete to remove the selected Ingress.

 Manage Ingress Class

-IngressClass refers to an API resource that allows multiple ingress controllers to be used in a single cluster.
-In each ingress, you must specify a reference class to the IngressClass resource that includes the configuration, including the controller that must implement the class.
+IngressClass refers to an API resource that enables the use of multiple ingress controllers within a single cluster.
+Each Ingress must specify a reference class for the IngressClass resource that includes a configuration, including a controller that must implement the class.

 Create Ingress Class